adammulroy/OpenWeatherApp/README.md

 ### .NET 6
 *  This project is built on .NET 6
    * The .NET 6 SDKs can be found [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-		* The .NET 6 SDK includes the runtime but I currently can't the self-contained publishing to work with .NET 6 WPF so any deployments will need the runtime.
+   * The .NET 6 SDK includes the runtime but I currently can't get the self-contained publishing to work with .NET 6 WPF so any deployments will need the runtime.

 ## Overview
 ### CefSharp